jindalankush28/RAG-llamaIndex/README.md

 - **Tables** are identified and extracted separately to retain their structured information.

 ### 3. **Table Parsing**
-LlamaIndex effectively captures and structures tabular data, ensuring readability and accessibility.
+LlamaIndex API effectively captures and structures tabular data, ensuring readability and accessibility.
 An example is the extracted **Table 7**, which presents details of antihypertensive drug preparations, their mechanisms of action, and dosage information:

 #### **Table 7: Preparations, Mechanism of Action, and Main Features of Antihypertensive Drugs**